dwalleck/darylwalleck.dev/content/post/dotnet-cli.md

 +++

-I've been a fan of Visual Studio Code since it was released in 2015 and use it for most of my work.
-I was working with Python most of the time then, where creating a new project was as simple as making a new directory

-I've spent much of the last few years in the Linux world, where all instructions start with "Open a new terminal and then...".
-It was a major transition for someone like me who had used Windows all

-I've spent the last several years of my career in a terminal.
-Between working on Linux and using Python, Terraform, and other command line tools, using GUI tools wasn't any option.
+From the day Visual Studio Code was released, I've been a huge fan.
+At that time, I mostly worked with Python projects, which played well with the concept of a lightweight editor.
+Running tests or code all happened from the command line, which I became used to over the next several years as my projects adopted more other command-line based tools like Terraform.

+As .NET Core started to take off, I felt the tug to get back up to speed on all things C#.
+I had grown attached to VS Code over the years, so I challenged myself to keep using it rather than switching back to Visual Studio.
-Nearly all of my experience with creating new .NET projects involves the "File -> New Project" menu in Visual Studio.
-When I came back to .NET after a few years in the Python world, I was used to doing pretty much everything from the command line.
-Coming back, I was delighted to discover the new `dotnet` command and other global tools that made working from the command line a first-class citizen.
+However, all of my previous experience with creating new .NET projects involved the "File -> New Project" menu in Visual Studio, so I decided to compromise.
+I used Visual Studio to create solutions, projects, and templated classes like web controllers and used VS Code for coding.
+However, this felt _really wrong_.

+The better answer was the `dotnet` command-line tool, which was added with .NET Core.
+When I started several new personal projects earlier this year, I decided to take the time to better understand the `dotnet` tool and see if I could overcome the roadblocks that stood between me and command-line bliss.

 However, while `dotnet new` does get the necessary basic code in place to get started, there's still some things missing that Visual Studio took care of for you.

-Here's a few things I learned to fill that gap.
+With a bit of time,
+useful documentation, and a helpful workshop, I managed to find my way back to command line bliss.

 ## Solution Management

-When creating a project with `dotnet new`, one of the things I noticed off the bat missing was a solution file.
-The assumption likely was that anyone creating a project from the command line would likely be working in Visual Studio Code and wouldn't need one.
-Being the fickle person that I am, I find myself switching between VS Code and Visual Studio depending on my mood.
-It turns out that this is an easy problem to solve as `dotnet new` has an option for solution files.
+When using `dotnet new` to create a new project, one of the first things I noticed missing from the project was a solution file.
+Given that `new` usually creates a single project, a solution file isn't necessary.
+However, if you end up creating several projects or are working with someone using Visual Studio, having a solution file becomes more useful.
+It turns out that this is an easy problem to solve as `dotnet new` has a command to create solution files.

 ```bash
 dotnet new console -n SolutionDemo